What Are the Best Vitamins for Healthy Teeth?

 From the sunshine vitamin that helps absorb calcium to the antioxidants that defend gums from inflammation, we'll uncover the dietary keys to a radiant smile.
 So, let's dive into the world of vitamins and discover how they contribute to the resilience and vitality of your dental health.

-The Importance of Vitamins for Dental Health
+The Importance of Vitamins for Healthy Teeth and overall dental health

 Dental health, often referred to as oral health, encompasses the well-being of the teeth, gums, and the entire oral-facial system that allows us to smile, speak, and chew.
 The significance of maintaining dental health extends far beyond the mouth.